 The school uses the Socratic Method to ask questions until a contradiction is introduced, thus proving the fallacy of assumption.
 The Socratic Method’s purpose is not to intimidate students but to teach them valuable critical thinking skills and to approach law as intellectuals.

-UChicago Law’s 509 Information Report shows 6,514 students applied in a recent admissions cycle.
-Of all applicants, 776 were offered admission.
-UChicago Law’s acceptance rate is 11.91%.
+UChicago Law’s acceptance rate is 14.2%.
 GPA and LSAT score percentiles demonstrate the school’s selectivity:

 If you’re interested in a more philosophical approach to law and understanding different perspectives, UChicago Law is an excellent choice.

-Harvard Law School (HLS) is tied with Columbia Law as the No. 4 T14 law school.
+Harvard Law School (HLS) is tied with Duke Law as the No. 5 T14 law school.
 The school was founded in 1817 and is the oldest operative law school in the US, with the most extensive academic law library in the world.

 Within Harvard Law’s JD program, first-year students take courses in: